What does Carmen mean?

 Carmen▼ has 28 variants: Carma, Carmaine, Carman, Carmelia, Carmelina, Carmelita▼, Carmencita, Carmi, Carmia, Carmie, Carmin, Carmina, Carmine, Carmita, Carmon, Carmyna, Carmynn, Carmyta, Charmaine▼, Karman, Karmen, Karmia, Karmin, Karmina, Karmita, Karmyn, Lita and Mina▼.

-Carmen▼ has 32 more different forms via Carmel: Carmaletta, Carmalit, Carmalita, Carmalla, Carmania, Carmanya, Carmarit, Carmela▼, Carmeli, Carmelit, Carmelitha, Carmelitia, Carmella▼, Carmelle, Carmellia, Carmellita, Carmesa, Carmesha, Carmiela, Carmila, Carmill, Carmilla, Carmisha, Carmit, Carmiya, Carmy, Karmel, Karmela, Karmelit, Lina▼, Melina▲ and Melita.Kreatif forms: Carmeo, Cormen, Crymen. [more]
+Carmen▼ has 32 more different relations via Carmel: Carmaletta, Carmalit, Carmalita, Carmalla, Carmania, Carmanya, Carmarit, Carmela▼, Carmeli, Carmelit, Carmelitha, Carmelitia, Carmella▼, Carmelle, Carmellia, Carmellita, Carmesa, Carmesha, Carmiela, Carmila, Carmill, Carmilla, Carmisha, Carmit, Carmiya, Carmy, Karmel, Karmela, Karmelit, Lina▼, Melina▲ and Melita.Kreatif forms: Carmeo, Cormen, Crymen. [more]

 How popular is Carmen?